tvn9/jspractices/README.md

 # JAVASCRIPT PRACTICE

-A project to document Javascript Fundamental Concepts and code exercises, the goal of this project is to review all JavaScript core features and document the knowledge learned in short summarized text and follow with code examples.
+A project to document Javascript Fundamental Concepts and code exercises, the goal of this project is to review all JavaScript core features and document the knowledge learned in short summarized text, follow with code examples.

 ## Attribution